JuZhenCS/gene-sequences-de-redundancy/README.md

 Run the code:
 ./cluster [options]
 Parameter Description:
-t: similarity threshold, the default is 0.95
+t: similarity threshold, the default is 0.95, range is 0.8 to 1.0.
 i: input file, default is testData.fasta
 o: output result file, default is result.fasta
 DevCloud platform running code: